noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 After went through some documents, I found that the `COMMIT WORK` statement is a part of SAP LUW, it closes the current SAP LUW and opens a new one.

 Here comes the first reason we shall not use this statement:

 #### In SAP system, database commits and rollbacks can be triggered implicitly.

 That is, when implicit database commit happened, you don’t have to call explicit database commits such as `COMMIT WORK` or function module `DB_COMMIT( )`(unlike `COMMIT WORK`, this FM performs a sole task of commit without triggering other tasks, refer to documentation).
  One of the situation that triggers an implicit commit is:

 #### *HTTP/HTTPS/SMTP communication executed using the Internet Communication Framework*

 Which fits our Odata case I presume.
-I do try to skip all the `COMMIT WORK`s(mentioned in this blog) and it also works fine.
+I do try to skip all the `COMMIT WORK`s(mentioned in <a href="https://jam4.sapjam.com/blogs/show/HZa74OUDc0HMHcfHSaqWku">this blog</a>) and it also works fine.

 Until now I still have a tangible answer for everything seems fine with or without `COMMIT WORK`.
 After that I did a litter experiment, and still found what I want.
 Then a word called “All or Nothing” comes into my mind.